zhrexx/fe/doc/impl.md

 ## Known Issues
-The implementation has some known issues; these exist as a side effect of trying to keep the implementation terse, but should not hinder normal usage:
+The implementation has some known issues; these exist as a side effect of trying to keep the implementation terse but should not hinder normal usage:

 * The garbage collector recurses on the `CAR` of objects thus deeply nested `CAR`s may overflow the C stack — an object's `CDR` is looped on and will not